Bearded Dragon Care 101: A Beginner's Guide

-Why Bearded Dragons Make Excellent Pets
+Why Do Bearded Dragons Make Excellent Pets?

-In recent years, bearded dragons have soared in popularity amongst pet owners and enthusiasts.
+In recent years, bearded dragons have soared in popularity among pet owners and enthusiasts.
 They are even outranking the iguana as the most sought-after lizard pet available.
 There are many reasons why it is such a popular pet—here are just a few of their admirable qualities:

 - Calm Behavior: Bearded dragons are renown for their calm behavior and fun demeanor; they are docile and even submissive creatures.
-It is difficult to find a one that doesn't love to be picked up and handled once they get used to their owners.
-This great attitude makes it very easy to build a solid relationship with your lizard which is another reason why they have become such a popular pet.
+It is difficult to find one that doesn't love to be picked up and handled once they get used to their owners.
+This great attitude makes it very easy to build a solid relationship with your lizard, which is another reason why they have become such a popular pet.

 - Easy to Maintain: Dragons are very easy to maintain compared to many other lizards in the pet trade.
-Their dietary needs are not as particular as other lizards either.
+Their dietary needs are not as particular as other lizards, either.
 As long as you take a little time to properly clean and maintain their habitat daily, keeping a bearded dragon is a cinch.

 - Unique Appearance: One of the most attractive attributes of this species is its appearance.
 They have a cool, dinosaur-like look and come in a variety of different colors.
 You can easily find them in shades of red, orange, yellow, and even pastel.
 Their billowing beard is also one of their likable qualities.

 - Small Size: Dragons are relatively small and grow to 8–24 inches in adulthood.
 Their small stature makes them attractive to pet owners since it is much easier to house and handle them.
 This is one advantage that they have over iguanas or monitors, which can grow up to six feet long and can occasionally become aggressive.